Xavi: Barcelona boss to step down when season ends

 "I want to announce that on June 30 I will no longer continue as the coach at Barca," Xavi said.

-"I think the situation needs to change course, and as a culer, I cannot allow the current situation."
+"I think the situation needs to change course, and as a culer [Barcelona fan], I cannot allow the current situation.

+"And mostly as a cul, thinking about the club and about the players as well, I think they will feel more free, they will be calmer.
+I think we play with too much tension.
+It's for the benefit of the board, of the club.
+As a cul, as a club person, I believe the best thing is to leave on June 30.
+Of course, I will give all I have in the four months that are left.

+"To explain a bit better, the feeling of being Bara coach is unpleasant, it's cruel.
+You feel that often there is a lack of respect, you feel they do not value your work, and this wears you down terribly.

 Xavi added that he made the decision 'several days ago,' and although the hard defeat to Villarreal set the scene for him to announce the decision, he 'would have made' it soon enough.